-An opportunity to spend quality time with the kids and create life-lasting memories, family vacations are one of the fastest growing segments of the US tourism industry.
-But traveling with kids can also be demanding, draining and costly, leading some families to forego overseas travel until their kids have passed toddlerhood and elementary-school age and are older and more mature – in their teens.
+Before Covid-19, family vacations were one of the fastest-growing segments of the US tourism industry.
+While traveling with kids can provide an opportunity to spend quality family time and create life-lasting memories, it can also be demanding, draining and costly.
+This leads some families to forego overseas travel until their kids have passed toddlerhood and elementary-school age and are older and more mature – in their teens.

 Here are three reasons to seize the moment and travel overseas with your kids and three reasons to wait until they’re older.